zzhangjii/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

 use these “Service Connections” to provide data services to your applications.

-Get the correct values for your class from the ["AppDev_Endpoints.txt" file in GitHub](https://github.com/oracle/learning-library/blob/master/ospa-library/appdev/application-development-lab/files/AppDev_Endpoints.txt) and copy them to your local machine to make the lab a little quicker to complete (please ask the instructor if you have questions here).
+Get the correct values for your class from the ["AppDev_Endpoints.txt" file in GitHub](https://github.com/oracle/learning-library/blob/master/ospa-library/appdev/application-development-lab/files/AppDev_Endpoints.txt) and copy them to your local machine to make the lab a little quicker to complete<br/>
+(please
+ask the instructor if you have questions here).
 <br/><br/>